 You create two surges of bright gold and silver force, sending them to a single enemy within range.
 The bursts two intertwine, striking the enemy and dealing 8d8 + 8 damage to the target.
 Half the damage is arcane, and the other half is holy.
 The damage from either burst is counted as a separate spell for the purposes of any abilities that trigger off spell damage.
 Furthermore, the target is treated as if they were affected by the secondary sigil effects of both the sunfire and moonfire spells for up to 1 minute.
 The target is entitled an Agility saving throw to half the damage and negate the secondary effect.

 Heightened.
-The spell deals an extra 1d8+1 damage per every level above level 5.
+The spell deals an extra 1d8+1 points of damage per every level above level 5.

 If heightened to 7th and 9th level, you can target one additional creature instead of one, but they must be within 10 feet of one another (two at 7th level, three at 9th level).